MonashBI/banana/README.rst

 ==========

-A collection of Arcana_ "Study" classes that implement various neuroimaging analysis workflows, which can be
+A collection of Arcana_ "Study" classes that implement various neuroimaging analysis workflows, which can be used to process datasets in XNAT or local (i.e. directory) repositories.

 Dependencies
 -----------------